 The birth of Adnan Akmal, one of three brothers to play and keep wicket for Pakistan.
 He replaced older brother Kamran in the Test side when making his debut in October 2010.
 In his fourth Test, against New Zealand in Wellington in January 2011, he took eight catches, but was then surprisingly dropped from the Test side without explanation.
-He returned later that year, hoping to get a longer run as specialist wicketkeeper.
+He returned later that year, and got a longer run as specialist wicketkeeper.
 He twice fractured a finger during Tests against Sri Lanka, in 2012 and 2013, and couldn't regain his place when his replacement, Sarfraz Ahmed, started making big scores.

 A New Zealand left-arm seamer is born... in South Africa.
 Neil Wagner learnt his cricket at Afrikaans High School for Boys in Pretoria and made his first-class debut in 2005-06 for Northerns.
 But he tasted regular domestic success when he moved to New Zealand a few years later, and was the leading wicket-taker in the Plunket Shield in 2010-11 and 2011-12.
 He was rewarded with a Test debut against West Indies in 2012 and took 50 wickets in his first 14 Tests.

 © ESPN Sports Media Ltd.